aukilabs/posemesh/core/domain-http/README.md

 - Secure authentication and authorization with the Auki Network.
 - Efficient streaming download of domain data, enabling seamless handling of large datasets.
 - Flexible upload functionality for both creating and updating domain data.
+- Built-in multipart large-file upload helper that handles session initiation, chunking, retries, and completion for you.
 - Universal compatibility: [JavaScript package](https://www.npmjs.com/package/@auki/domain-http) works in browsers, Deno, and Node.js(v18+ with ReadableStream support).